simednba/NLP_project1/README.md

 Here as the default paramters you will find when launching the training:
 - Window Size= 5
 - Embeddings size = 100
-- Number of Negative Samples = 5
+- Number of Negative Samples per Positive Sample = 5
 - Learning rate = 5e-2

 ## Task pipeline